edsdk/froala-image-editor/README.md

 This is ImgPen image editor add-on for Froala WYSIWYG editor.
 It will give you a set of tools for easy editing images: cropping, resizing, adding a text, drawing, applying some filters, etc.

-It easily installs into Froala and seamlessly interacts with your file uploader, but will also perfectly extend [Froala File Manager](https://froala-file-manager.com) if you have it.
+It easily installs into Froala and seamlessly interacts with your file uploader provided by [Froala File Manager](https://flmngr.com/doc/install-froala-plugin) if you have it.
+We strongly recommend using this image editor with the file manager.

 ## Installation